natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-16A%20MLU%20(China).md

 * Impressive payload for interception missions with up to 6 x AAMs
 * Impressive manoeuvrability at almost all speeds
 * Equipped with a drogue chute for shorter landing distance
+* Has 90 countermeasures unlike the 60 found on other early F16 variants

 '''Cons:'''